 Some of the buildings I've most enjoyed seeing re-done in other cities are train-related - stations/depots of course, but also the kind of wholesale companies that lined the railroad tracks in many cities.
 A line of these type of structures were spread along the railroad tracks along the 300 block of East Peabody St.

 Looking east from the First National Bank building, 1920s - the structures begin with "MV Lawrence Wholesale."
-(A host of other interesting structures are visible in this shot - Carr's Somerset Villa straight ahead at the end of Peabody St., the tower of Hosiery Mill No. 1 just to its right, and the tower of the Commonwealth Cotton Co. to the right of the smokestacks.)
+(A host of other interesting structures are visible in this shot - Carr's Somerset Villa straight ahead at the end of Peabody St., the tower of Hosiery Mill No. 1 beyond it, and the tower of the Commonwealth Cotton Co. to the right of the smokestacks.)

 (courtesy Duke Archives)